Introduction to the TIPC programme

 SPRU Academic Lead: Professor Johan Schot [email protected]

 TIPC aims to inspire and enable cutting edge research in transformative innovation.
 There is also a question of how locally based researchers/groups can participate, link up and network with TIPC.
 Working together with three established research networks EU SPRI, Globelics and Sustainability Transitions Research Network (STRN) will help to develop a research agenda for TIPC.
 The expectation is that the research agenda can be used by members to develop calls for research proposals in their own national context and/or developing new research coalitions across borders, joining up SPRU with local research partners.

 Bilateral programme for members

 Each member is constructing their context-specific project work that will look at testing and implementing TIP to meet their particular country requirements.
-An example of Colombia’s bilateral work shows how TIP and Frame 3 thinking is informing policy to create a ‘New Colombia’ by fulfilling the aims laid out in the Sustainable Development Goals.
+For more information on the work done in Mexico, visit CONACYT’s website on Transformative Innovation.

 Colombia Project Overview: